Rochester, NY private-pay medical transportation

 • Can transfer or must remain in the wheelchair.

-• Stairs, elevator, and exact pickup or drop-off instructions.
+• Stairs, elevator, ramp, and exact building instructions.

 likelyRideNeeds